loning/zeckendorf-hilbert/docs/euler-article/gls-union/01-foundation/04-what-is-scattering_en.md

 That is: **Derivative of phase with respect to energy is time delay!**

-> 💡 **This is the Quantum Origin of Time**: Time is not an external parameter, but derivative of scattering phase!
+> 💡 **GLS Theory Proposes**: This might be the quantum origin of time—time might not be an external parameter, but the derivative of scattering phase!

 ---